Aljgutier/aljgutier.github.io/posts/Deep Learning/2019-5-20-TimeSeriesForecasting_DL_Embeddings.md

  * [Harvard CS109 Canvas Course Files](https://canvas.harvard.edu/courses/12656/files/2822190/download?verifier=YnKtGBBF3fzpM6Wnlc4lAFdRWfkK1f0ah8YodOoY&wrap=1)

-<h1 style="color:	#115BDC;">Data Processing and Machine Learning Overview</h1>
+<h1 style="color:	#115BDC;">Data Processing and ML/AI Pipeline</h1>

 <figure>
  <img alt="Time-series forecast machine learning pipeline." title="Time-series forecast machine learning pipeline." src="/images/TimeSeriesForecasting/TSeriesForecastMLPipeline.png" width="635">
  <figcaption><center>Figure 1.
 Time-series forecasting machine-learning pipeline </center></figcaption>
  </figure>

-The prediction pipeline is common for both models studied in this post.
+The pipeline is common for both models studied in this post.
 The difference will be in one case an RF (Random Forest) model is used, and in the other a Deep Learning model is employed.

-Figure 1. illustrates the data processing pipeline including loading the raw data, X' (representing data prior to time T), preprocessing, preparing the data for machine learning and prediction, and forecasting of the future value ŷ for time t ≥ T. This article is primarily concerned with the 3rd step, the forecasting model and in particular entity embeddings within a deep-learning architecture.
+Figure 1. illustrates the data processing and ML/AI pipeline including loading the raw data, X' (representing data prior to time T), preprocessing, preparing the data for machine learning and prediction, and forecasting of the future value ŷ for time t ≥ T. This article is primarily concerned with the 3rd step, the forecasting model and in particular entity embeddings within a deep-learning architecture.
 In order to appreciate the benefits of the deep-learning model, it is useful to compare it to an ensemble tree-based model, a Random Forest.

 The coding begins with importing the fastai library (based on Fastai version 0.7).
 See installations instructions here [Fastai 0.7](https://forums.fast.ai/t/fastai-v0-7-install-issues-thread/24652).
 We also set a variable,`PATH` that points to the dataset.
 The data is available from Kaggle, and for convenience, can be downloaded in one .tgz file from [here](http://files.fast.ai/part2/lesson14/rossmann.tgz).